 Most common community aquarium fish come from rivers, streams, or clear lakes.
 These fish are used to the bright sunlight and warming rays of rainforest weather.
-With bright light, however, there must be places to hide for fish that like to recede from the light.
-Live plants and rock outcroppings help simulate nature for fish in this category.
+With bright light, however, there must be darker places to accommodate the fish that like to hide from the light.
+Live plants and rock outcroppings help simulate nature for these fish.

 02 of 06

 How Lighting Affects Fish

 Fish are not as reliant on light as plants.
 In general, aquarium owners can use incandescent, fluorescent, or LED lights for fish but should be aware of the heat issues that incandescent lights cause.

 Incandescent lights will heat up water disproportionately, causing the water closest to the lights to be significantly warmer than water in other areas of the aquarium.
 Fluctuations in water temperatures can be harmful to some types of fish or might cause fish to swim exclusively in cooler areas of an aquarium.
 LED lights produce virtually no heat and come in many colors.

 03 of 06